lukemonahan/splunk_modinput_prometheus/README.md

  - Only Linux on x86_64 is tested for now
  - Validation of configuration is not very advanced -- incorrect configuration will not work with little indication as to why
  - Only some basic HTTP options are supported, which should be fine for basic Prometheus endpoints but may not work with various proxying methods etc.
+ - Proper support of histogram type metrics in Splunk 8.0 is not yet implemented